coder489/Robo-Advisor/README.md

 pip install -r requirements.txt
 ```

-From within the virtual environment, demonstrate your ability to run the Python script from the command-line:
+Then, from within the virtual environment, demonstrate your ability to run the Python script from the command-line:

 ```sh
 python app/robo_advisor.py